Zoom Video Conferencing

 Enterprise video conferencing with real-time messaging and content sharing.

 Simplified video conferencing and messaging across any device with up to 300 participants in a meeting.
 Zoom Meeting syncs with your calendar system and delivers streamlined enterprise-grade video conferencing from your desktop and mobile device.
 Enable quick adoption with meeting capabilities that make it easy to start, join, and collaborate across any device.

-Zoom is now a site license product available to all faculty, staff and students.
-Sign into Zoom site with your UofM credentials. (https://memphis.zoom.us) Upon initial sign-in, you will get a Pro license (a Zoom Pro License will allow up to 300 users to sign into one session).
+Zoom is now a site licensed product available to all faculty, staff and students.
+Sign in to Zoom site with your UofM credentials. (https://memphis.zoom.us) Upon initial sign-in, you will get a Pro license (a Zoom Pro License will allow up to 300 users to sign in to one session).
 Here is an infographic showing you how to sign in using SSO (Single Sign On) when using the Zoom App.
 Note: Recommended browsers for use with Zoom are Firefox, Chrome, or Safari.

 Need a HIPAA Compliant Zoom Account?

 Getting Started with a Zoom HIPAA Compliant Account

 You may have heard about Zoom’s efforts toward enhanced security.
 One of the upcoming requirements will require all meetings to have either a passcode or waiting room enabled.
 To be proactive, the passcode requirement was enabled locally for new meetings scheduled after July 31st.
 However, for meetings created before July 31st, usually your recurring meetings, the requirement hasn’t been forced yet.
 (Note: If you update a previously scheduled meeting, it will require a passcode before you save it.)

 If you are hosting at least one upcoming meeting that does not have a passcode.
 Please update your meeting before September 27th.
 Once the meeting is updated, you will want to also update your Outlook invitation (or communicate with your meeting attendees) with the new passcode.